 That being said, a lot of this WAS eaten for breakfast, so I can confirm that it pairs with coffee NICELY.

-So I’m in Kansas this week on a media trip, and before coming out, I was convinced I would get a taste of fall out here.
+So I’m in Kansas this week on a media trip, and before coming out to the midwest, I was convinced I would get a taste of fall out here.

 As it turns out, Kansas in September feels an awful lot like home.
 Warm, humid, sunny days that leave you with a mild sunburn after only a couple hours.